-Conversion Exploration Committee of Texas Pacific Land Trust Provides Year-End Update
+Conversion Exploration Committee of Texas Pacific Land Trust Provides Update

-Although its deliberations are confidential, the Committee will continue to provide monthly progress reports to shareholders as required by its Charter before issuing a final recommendation to the Trustees as to the structure of the proposed conversion or reorganization.
+The Committee’s deliberations to date have been productive and informative.
+The Committee has met three times, both in person and over the phone.
+Although its deliberations are confidential, the Committee will provide monthly progress reports to shareholders as required by its Charter before issuing a final recommendation by the end of year.

 About Texas Pacific Land Trust